Most people see a chiropractor for one of two reasons:

 This report will include explanation of your physical and X-ray findings (if applicable); recommendations and suggestions to assist with your care.
 It can be advantageous to have company at this appointment to help you and those closest to you understand your particular needs.
-With consent and if required, treatment will be offered at this visit.
+If required, treatment will be offered, but is only provided with signed consent.

 In some cases health issues may be uncovered that need to be addressed by you, or by another health professional.
 We regularly work with health professionals from a range of disciplines as we do not believe that we have all the answers to all problems.
 We will assist you in prioritising your health care, and in seeking the best help at that time.

 The duration of Subsequent visits may vary depending on your individual needs at the time.